-MacBook Neo Review: Apple's $599 A18 Budget Mac
+MacBook Neo Review: Apple's A18 Budget Mac

-For the first time in years, Apple sells a brand-new laptop for under $600.
-The MacBook Neo trades the M-series chip for the A18 — the same Apple Silicon that powers the iPhone 16 — and that single decision reshapes who the cheapest Mac is really for.
+For the first time in years, Apple sells a brand-new laptop far below the MacBook Air.
+The MacBook Neo trades the M-series chip for the A18, the same Apple Silicon that powers the iPhone 16, and that single decision reshapes who the cheapest Mac is really for.
 Here's the honest breakdown.

-The catch — and the whole story of this machine — is the chip.
+The catch, and the whole story of this machine, is the chip.
 Instead of an M-series processor, the Neo runs the A18, the Apple Silicon from the iPhone 16.
 It is fast, efficient, and fanless, but it is a phone-class chip, not a pro-class one.
 That tradeoff is exactly why the Neo is brilliant for some people and the wrong call for others.

 This review covers what you actually get for $599, how the two configurations differ, where the A18 shines and where it stumbles, and how the Neo stacks up against the MacBook Air M5 and the iPad.
-By the end you'll know whether this is the Mac to buy — or the one to skip.
+By the end you'll know whether this is the Mac to buy, or the one to skip.

 At a Glance: The Two MacBook Neo Models